topwaye/Crabelly/README.md

 Crabelly is based on the Mach Operating System project at Carnegie-Mellon University.

-Crabelly runs on both multiprocessor and uniprocessor computers connected by networks.
-Crabelly was designed to provide advanced kernel facilities, in particular, virtual memory management and network communication.
+Crabelly runs on both uniprocessor and multiprocessor computers connected by networks.
+Crabelly is designed to provide advanced kernel facilities, in particular, virtual memory management and network communication.

 topwaye@hotmail.com